adamjgnoel/AcCoRD/README.txt

 - Add actors that track changes to molecule composition in their volumes
 - Add 2nd order chemical reactions in microscopic regions
 - Improve accuracy of transitions between microscopic and mesoscopic regions
-- Improve detail of error messages so that they are more specific about where and how they occurred
 - Write more MATLAB utility functions to perform common tasks with simulation output (e.g., plot average behavior, simulation statistics, bit error probabilities, and video of simulation progression)
 - Add checks on configuration parameters after they are loaded but before simulation is initialized
 - Specify different diffusion coefficients for different regions